21wilsol/ENGR407-Brachytherapy-Project/Machine Vision/ReadMe.md

 Ideally do this in a virtual environment.

 DO NOT INSTALL OPENCV onto the Jetson device, it is already installed and reinstalling will interfere with some Jetson specific configurations that will cause GStreamer to malfunction.
+Additionally, a virtual environment should be used to avoid any library conflicts with those pre-installed onto the device.